derhass/HelloCube/README.md

 # HelloCube
 The purpose of this little program is to demonstrate the basic usage of modern OpenGL core profiles.
-The program will display a rotating, unlit cube, with some color transition on each face.
+The program will display a rotating cube with simple blinn-phong lighting.

 ![Screenshot of HelloCube application: a cube](https://raw.githubusercontent.com/derhass/HelloCube/master/screenshot.png)